lonelyplanet/wp-rizzo/README.md

 ### Output Buffering

-If you don’t want to use output buffering, uncheck "Insert Body Content", and place this in your theme after the &lt:body&gt; tag:
+If you don’t want to use output buffering, uncheck "Insert Body Content", and place this in your theme after the &lt;body&gt; tag:

 ```php
 <?php